100 Sights in Aachen, Germany (with Map and Images)

 Heilig Kreuz is a church in Aachen, Germany.
 It was consecrated in 1902 and is located in the Pontviertel, a northern area of the city on Pontstraße near the former city gate Ponttor.
 This means that it is in the immediate vicinity of the buildings of the RWTH Aachen University.

-St. Peter's Church is a city church in Aachen, Germany, dedicated to St. Peter.
+St. Peter's Church is a church in Aachen, Germany, named after St. Peter.
 It is located in the city center in the immediate vicinity of the bus station.
 The church is one of the oldest monuments in Aachen.

 The so-called Varnenum is the excavation site of a Gallo-Roman temple district near Kornelimünster.
 It is located about 300 meters east of St. Stephen's Church on a plateau called "Schildchen".
 It is a Roman temple district, whose foundation and first building period is set in the time around the birth of Christ.
 The first documented excavations were carried out on the site in 1907, 1911, 1923 and 1924.
 A further excavation carried out in 1986 and 1987 was preceded by magnetometer prospections by the RAB and a phosphate analytical soil investigation, the drilling grid area of which covered approx. 250,000 m² and thus extended very extensively around the old excavation area.